ixoworld/bonds/x/bonds/spec/03_messages.md

 | ToToken   | `string`         | The token denomination that will be given in return  |

 This message is expected to fail if:
-- bond does not exist or is not swapper function
+- bond does not exist, is not swapper function, or bond state is not OPEN
 - from amount is greater than the balance of the swapper
 - from and to tokens are the same token
 - from and to tokens are not the swapper function's reserve tokens